learn-co-students/dumbo-web-040119/03-oo/README.md

 * What is a class?
 What are some classes we've worked with before?
 How do I create one?
 * How can I create an instance of a class in ruby?
 * What's the difference between a class and an instance?
+* How can I create instance methods?
 * How can I pass arguments when I instantiate a new instance?
-* How can I create instance methods?

-## After the break
 * What is the difference between a local, global, and instance variable?
   * Why is it a good thing that variables have scope?
   * Why shouldn't I use global variables?

+## After the break
 * How can I define attribute readers and writers using `attr_` macros?
+* How can I create class methods?
 * How can I call methods on the implicit or explicit `self`?

 ## Maybe